 I now own that Bible once more, the one Jonathan had placed in a camouflage cover being the all-boy that he was, since he no longer needs it now that he’s in the presence of the Almighty for good.
 This year, September 24th, will mark four years since God took my 27 year old son home by way of a motorcycle accident.
 Continue reading

-Mother’s Day has circled the calendar once more, and while for some it is a joyful-mom-honoring day, for others it’s another hurtful reminder of what they don’t have.
+Mother’s Day has circled the calendar once more and while for some it’s a joyful mom-honoring day, for others it’s another hurtful reminder of some kind of loss.

 I had just left my house and was on my way to a walk-in lab for some extensive blood tests the new doctor I began seeing required.
 I talked to the Lord about my level of frustration, concern, and anxiety over my health issues.
 As I always do when I drive, I turned on Moody Radio Station KMBI 107.9.
 Within a few minutes a new program came on.
 I’m not even sure which program it was or who the person was, but he was talking about the death of Lazarus, and his sisters’ frustration that Jesus had showed up too late to heal their dying brother.